ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 ### Cool Annotations

 There's a bunch of built-in annotations for the JVM target that sound cool, but I never end up using them.
 One example of that is `@JvmSynthetic` which makes it so only Kotlin code can use the annotated method.
+There's also `@JvmName`, `@JvmField`, `@JvmDefault`, and others.
+Sometimes there's annotations to make up for missing features, like `@Throws`, which is like Java's throws.

 ### Kotlin Scripting